 15. Dive into a new language

-Being able to communicate in a second language can be an invaluable skill.
+Being able to communicate in a foreign language can be an invaluable skill.
 Whether you’re traveling to a foreign country or dealing with customers from other cultures.

 Learning a new language improves your memory and cognitive skills.
 And it can even provide a mental workout.
 Of course, learning a new language can be challenging, but it is rewarding.

 Start by picking a language that you’re interested in.
 Then find some resources to help you get started.
 There are plenty of online courses, apps, and books available, so there’s no excuse not to start learning today.

 Here are the best courses I found for some of the most popular languages in the world: